Avenuedaze/Avenuedaze/README.md

 ##   Hello there, I'm Abigail Houtari 👋

 -   🔭   I’m currently working on:
-    -   Mechanical Engineering studies at the University of Washington.
+    -   Mechanical Engineering Bachelor of Science degree at the University of Washington.
-    -   Carbon fiber composite design for Bothell Formula Racing Development (Formula SAE).
+    -   Formula SAE mechanical design with Bothell Racing Development.

--   🌱   I’m learning:
-    -   Dynamics, Engineering Stats, and Chassis design.
-    -   Basic Python code concepts for Arduino.

 -   🤔   Looking to collaborate on opportunities to apply my technical skills in innovative solutions.